drmathew23/Active-Directory/README.md

-# Active Directory Lab Setup in Azure
+# Active Directory Home Lab Setup in Azure

 ## Overview
 This lab demonstrates the setup and configuration of an Active Directory (AD) environment in Azure.
 The lab includes the creation of a Windows Server 2019 VM as a Domain Controller, a Windows 10 VM as a client machine, the creation of users using PowerShell, and the connection of the Windows 10 VM to the AD domain.